 Photos of; the House of Ruinart, Dom Thierry Ruinart, nicely light caves and rolling, hillside, Grand Cru Vineyard.

-Not quite sure where “D” gets $83 when you can buy this all day at just under $65. — a month ago
+Not quite sure where “D” gets $83 when you can buy this all day at just under $65. — 4 months ago

 Blackberry with black pepper.
 Light on the tannin.
 Lovely with slowly simmered brisket in bone broth.
 Winter without ice and wet wool.
 Accessible.
 Light enough to carry into a chilly spring day- bulbs pushing through snow.
 Quaffing.
-A work night wine. — a month ago
+A work night wine. — 4 months ago

 Whether on the roof of the Guinness brewery overlooking cloudy Dublin, or at the local pub with your best mates, a pint of this magical brew never fails to do its job.
 The unique juxtaposition of fresh, light, refreshing taste, combined with the the texture, weight and creaminess of a stout is always a pleasant surprise, and one no other beer can replicate.
 I’m looking forward to throwing a few pints back; on st Patrick’s Day, in front of a roaring fire on a rainy day, or out in the sun.
 Guinness doesn’t fail. — 2 years ago

-Medium ruby; medium intensity aromas of red fruit, wild strawberry, cherry, red currant, pomegranate, gaminess, savory spice like allspice, black tea, white mushroom; dry, medium plus acid, medium plus tannins, medium alcohol, medium body, medium intensity flavors consistent with aromas; medium plus finish, seamless integration, perfume fills the palate, very good — a month ago
+Medium ruby; medium intensity aromas of red fruit, wild strawberry, cherry, red currant, pomegranate, gaminess, savory spice like allspice, black tea, white mushroom; dry, medium plus acid, medium plus tannins, medium alcohol, medium body, medium intensity flavors consistent with aromas; medium plus finish, seamless integration, perfume fills the palate, very good — 4 months ago